mjm282/CS1653-2016fa-mjm282-mat164-zah15/doc/usage.md

 When the group server is first started, there are no users or groups.
 Since there must be an administer of the system, the user is prompted via the console to enter a username.
 This name becomes the first user and is a member of the *ADMIN* group.
 No groups other than *ADMIN* will exist.

+To shut down the server simply press `ctrl-C`.

 ## Running the File Server

 To start the File Server: